 The observer may no longer use patch-at, turtles-at, and BREEDS-at.
-Use patch, turtles-on patch, and BREEDS-on patch instead.
-Note that patch now rounds its inputs (before it only accepted integer inputs).
+Use patch, turtles-on patch, and BREEDS-on patch, turtles-on patch, and BREEDS-on patch, turtles-on pat language.

 NetLogo 3.1 had supports for using links to connect turtles to make networks, graphs, and geometric figures.
 The links were themselves turtles.